 Who will become the guardian of any minor children?

-Do you need to plan for a blended family or special needs child?
+Do you need to plan for a blended family or family member with special needs?

 What kind of end-of-life care do you want to receive if you can’t care for yourself?

-Who do you want to make medical and financial decisions for you if you become incapacitated?
+Who should make decisions for you if you become incapacitated?